leotrs/blog/content/read.md

 6. Mitchell, Tom M. **The Discipline of Machine Learning.** CMU, Web.
 14 Jan.
 2017. <https://www.cs.cmu.edu/~tom/pubs/MachineLearning.pdf>.

+7. Monnig, Nathan D., and FranÃ§ois G. Meyer. **The Resistance Perturbation
+   Distance: A Metric for the Analysis of Dynamic Networks.** Discrete Applied Mathematics, vol. 236, 2018, pp. 347–386., doi:10.1016/j.dam.2017.10.007.

 7. Myerson, Roger B. *+Nash Equilibrium and the History of Economic Theory.** Journal of Economic Literature, vol. 37, no. 3, 1999, pp. 1067–1082., doi:10.1257/jel.37.3.1067.

 7. Newman, M. E. J., and M. Girvan. **Finding and Evaluating Community Structure in Networks.** Physical Review E 69.2 (2004).

+8. Nikolentzos, Giannis, et al. **Matching Node Embeddings for Graph Similarity.** Proceedings of the Thirty-First AAAI Conference on Artificial Intelligence, 2017.

 8. Norman, R. L. **A Matrix Method for Location of Cycles of a Directed Graph.** AIChE Journal 11.3 (1965): 450-52.